Enclosure #

 Concluding thoughts #

-Its unique power is that it works even when your elements can’t be moved.
+Its unique power is that it works even when your elements cannot be moved.

-Use it to highlight a region of your plot, or to group disparate annotations into a single, clean unit.
-It’s an essential tool for imposing order and telling your story.
+Use it to highlight a region of your plot or to group disparate annotations into a single, clean unit.
+It is an essential tool for imposing order and telling your story.